-Moreover, individuals with a total SAT score of 1100 (Verbal and Quantitative only) are exempt from Core Academic Skills testing requirements for teacher education program admission.
+Moreover, individuals with a total SAT score of 1170 taken after March 2016, or SAT score of 1100 if SAT taken before March 2016, are exempt from Praxis® Core Academic Skills for Educators testing requirements for teacher education program admission.

-- Individuals with a total SAT score of less than 1100, but a score of at least 550 on the Verbal test are exempt from the Core Academic Skills tests in Reading and Writing. - Individuals with a total SAT score of less than 1100, but a score of at least 550 on the Math test are exempt from the Core Academic Skills test in Mathematics.
+- Individuals with a total SAT score of less than 1100 taken prior to March 2016, but a score of at least 550 on the Verbal test are exempt from the Praxis® Core Academic Skills for Educators Tests in Reading and Writing. - Individuals with a total SAT score of less than 1170 taken after March 2016, but a score of at least 600 on the evidence-based reading and writing test are exempt from the Praxis® Core Academic Skills for Educators Tests in Reading and Writing. - Individuals with a total SAT score of less than 1100 taken prior to March 2016, but a score of at least 550 on the Math test are exempt from the Praxis® Core Academic Skills for Educators Test in Mathematics. - Individuals with a total SAT score of less than 1170 taken after March 2016, but a score of at least 600 on the Math test are exempt from the Praxis® Core Academic Skills for Educators Test in Mathematics.

-Likewise, individuals with a composite ACT score of 24 are exempt from Core Academic Skills testing requirements for teacher education program admission.
+Likewise, individuals with a composite ACT score of 24 are exempt from Praxis® Core Academic Skills for Educators testing requirements for teacher education program admission.

-- Individuals with a composite ACT score of less than 24, but with a score of at least 24 on the English are exempt from the Core Academic Skills tests in Reading and Writing. - Individuals with a composite ACT score of less than 24, but a score of at least 24 on the Math test are exempt from the Core Academics Skills test in Mathematics.
+- Individuals with a composite ACT score of less than 24, but with a score of at least 24 on the English are exempt from the Praxis® Core Academic Skills for Educators tests in Reading and Writing. - Individuals with a composite ACT score of less than 24, but a score of at least 24 on the Math test are exempt from the Praxis® Core Academic Skills for Educators test in Mathematics.